Maison Dieu, Dover: 20th century

-The Maison Dieu continues to be used as one of the main meeting halls in Dover, as well as being open to public use for functions such as conferences, weddings, fairs, concerts, theatrical performances and the annual White Cliffs Winter Ales Festival.
-It remains the meeting place of Dover Town Council.
+The Maison Dieu itself continued to be used as one of the main meeting halls in Dover, as well as being open to public use for functions such as conferences, weddings, fairs, concerts, theatrical performances and (from the early 1990s) the annual White Cliffs Winter Ales Festival.
+Maison Dieu House contains the offices of Dover Town Council, and its meetings are held there.